Domestic Violence Deferred Prosecution Program

 - the facts of the case.

-The benefits of entering diversion include avoiding $875 in fines, court costs, and supervision costs.
+The benefits of entering diversion include avoiding $875 in fines and additional costs.
 The main problem with the program is that it might take twelve (12) months to complete.

 Attorney for the Domestic Violence Deferred Prosecution Program in Pinellas